 There was a Democratic letter.

-Mark Mark Thiessen in the Washington Post found this.
+Mark Thiessen in the Washington Post found this.

-And uh he reminded us of this.
+And he reminded us of this.

-And remember Nancy Pelosi declared yesterday, and there was no change from the day before.
+And remember, Nancy Pelosi declared yesterday, and there was no change from the day before.

 Well, in 2018, you know, he had forced Ukraine to remove the prosecutor in that particular case.

-It says this reported refusal to cooperate with the Mueller probe sends a worrying signal to the Ukrainian people as well as the international community about your government's commitment more broadly to support justice and the rule of law.
+It says, this reported refusal to cooperate with the Mueller probe sends a worrying signal to the Ukrainian people as well as the international community about your government's commitment more broadly to support justice and the rule of law.

-This is after they said, Well, you know, we've supported you all these years.
+This is after they said, well, you know, we've supported you all these years.

 It's the exact same thing, but it doesn't matter, Bill, does it?

-Not in not in this environment we live in.
+Not in this environment we live in.

 I want to get the story right.